indivisual-eyes/.github/profile/README.md

+## Indivisual Eyes

+App to make photos easier to see for color blind individuals.

-Senior Research and Development project at [Drury University](https://www.drury.edu)
+A senior Research and Development project at [Drury University](https://www.drury.edu).